mksaraf/kubernetes-lab-tutorial/content/stateful.md

     consul-3  10.38.3.161:8301  alive   server  1.0.2  2         kubernetes  <all>
     consul-4  10.38.4.11:8301   alive   server  1.0.2  2         kubernetes  <all>

-Also check the dynamic Datera storage provisioner created the additional volumes
+Also check the dynamic storage provisioner created the additional volumes

     kubectl get pvc -o wide